About Us

 OCA is a non-profit organization governed by a volunteer Board of Directors from Oneonta and surrounding communities.

 We are looking for new members to join the Board of Directors.
-If you’re interested, email us at oneonta_concert_association@yahoo.com.
+If you’re interested, email us at oneonta_concert_association@yahoo.com or leave a message at (607) 267-6968.
 Other volunteers for OCA activities are always welcome too.

 Board Members: